 - You get 21 on your first two cards and the dealer doesn’t;

-- You have a total which is higher than the total of the dealer;
+- You have a total that is higher than the total of the dealer;

 - The dealer goes over 21 with his hand and you don’t.

-This is pretty simple, right?
-We will give you more detail about how these hands are played, but in essence, these are the only three ways in which you can beat the dealer.
+This is pretty simple.
+Of course, we will give you more detail about how these hands are played, but in essence, these are the only three ways in which you can beat the dealer.

 When it comes to losing to the dealer, you can lose your wager if the following two things happen:

 - Your hand total is higher than 21 (you bust);